lucidworks/solr/solr/modules/external-files/README.md

 * External files will be partitioned evenly across the replicas rather than each replica loading each external file.
 This will result in less LRU churn.

-* Provides a consistant view of external files as their ttl expires and data is reloaded.
+* Provides a consistent view of external files as their ttl expires and data is reloaded.
 Because ttl expiration is not synchronized across replicas it is possible to see different versions of the external files on different requests if a ttl is used without stable replica selection.